-The January 2022 administration of the High School Regents Examination Program is cancelled due to the ongoing COVID–19 pandemic, State Education Commissioner Betty A. Rosa announced.
-This cancellation applies to all Regents Examinations that had been scheduled for the January 2022 Regents Examination period.
-No decisions have been made regarding the June and August 2022 administrations of Regents Examinations or any other State assessment programs.
+The January 2022 administration of the High School Regents Examination Program was cancelled due to the ongoing COVID–19 pandemic, State Education Commissioner Betty A. Rosa announced.
+This cancellation applied to all Regents Examinations that had been scheduled for the January 2022 Regents Examination period.

-On 1/10/22, the Board of Regents approved emergency regulations allowing students to graduate in January 2022 without the Regents exams that were scheduled to take place this month.
+On 1/10/22, the Board of Regents approved emergency regulations allowing students to graduate in January 2022 without the Regents exams that were scheduled to take place during that month.

 If parents wish, they can decline the exemption so that their child is not awarded a diploma in January 2022.
 “Schools must notify parents . . . of the option to decline such exemption . . . prior to the conclusion of the semester in which students are due to receive their high school diploma (10 days prior for those graduating after the first semester of the 2021-2022 school year and 30 days prior to the second semester of the 2021-2022 school year and thereafter).”